Upfitting an enclosed truck

 - Space savings: When one unit provides all the necessary capabilities to tackle a range of jobs in the field, it eliminates the need to carry multiple pieces of equipment.
 A Miller® EnPak® all-in-one provides compressed air, generator power, battery charge/crank assist and welding in a small footprint.

-- Noise reduction: Auto Start/Stop automatically turns the EnPak engine on and off based on demand, reducing fuel consumption and noise — which enhances safety and improves the work environment.
+- Noise reduction: Auto Start/Stop automatically turns the EnPak engine on and off based on demand.
+This reduces fuel consumption and noise — which enhances safety and improves the work environment.
 In addition, Auto-Speed™ technology automatically adjusts engine speed to match compressed air, battery charge and weld demands — reducing noise for a safer, more efficient work environment.

 - Access and convenience: Remote auxiliary panels available with EnPak solutions provide versatility in where the machine is located versus where the controls are for the user.
 This helps optimize the available space in a truck.
 For example, the technician can add outlets where their worktable is located.
 Properly located remote panels also enhance safety, since the technician doesn’t have to move around as much or move their equipment to use it.